Bacolor: American colonial era

 The coming of the American colonizers broke up the military form of government and instead political and economic reforms were introduced.
 A civil form of government was organized and was inaugurated on February 13, 1901, by Com.
 William H. Taft which took place in the old Escuela de Artes y Oficios de Bacólor, later known as the Pampanga School of Arts and Trade and now the Don Honorio Ventura State University, the first state university in Pampanga.

 The first provincial Civil Governor was Don Ceferino Joven and the first Municipal President of Bacolor was Don Estanislao Santos.

-Pampanga was acknowledged as the first province to have organized civil government in the Philippines by General Grant, the then President of the United States of America.
+Japanese occupation era

-When the Second World War broke out, Japanese fighter and bomber planes invaded the municipal town in Bacolor in December 1941 until the town was occupied by the Imperial Japanese forces in 1942.
-Pampangan guerrillas and Hukbalahap Communist groups joined in an insurgency centered around the municipality of Bacolor, supported by local soldiers and military officers of the Philippine Commonwealth Army.
-Their attacks against the Japanese occupation continued until 1945, when Filipino and American forces liberated the municipality of Bacolor.
+When the Second World War broke out, Japanese fighter and bomber planes invaded Bacolor in December 1941 until the town was occupied by the Imperial Japanese forces in 1942.
+Pampangan guerrillas and Hukbalahap Communist groups joined in an insurgency centered around the municipality, supported by local soldiers and military officers of the Philippine Commonwealth Army.
+Their attacks against the Japanese occupation continued until 1945, when Filipino and American forces liberated Bacolor.

+Philippine independence

 In 1956, the sitio of Mesalipit was converted into a barrio.